Lucid Staff – all experts in their fields

 Peter is one of our City & Guilds experts.
 Prior to joining Lucid, Peter was head of a national communications training centre for 10 years, and was closely involved in setting up the original City & Guilds fibre optics qualifications and course syllabus.
 Before turning to training full-time, Peter gained valuable experience installing cables and managing a wide range of installations around the world.

-Peter has now reduced his active training role, after a few very busy and hectic years at the beginning of Lucid.
-Peter now acts as our internal moderator, for both City and Guilds and Open College Network (OCN) awards, and must take some of the credit for the outstanding reports we get on our training centre from these respected awarding bodies.
+Peter has now retired, after a some very busy and hectic years at the beginning of Lucid.
+Peter has until recently acted as our internal moderator, for both City and Guilds and Open Awards, but has gradually handed this over to Annette, and must take some of the credit for the outstanding reports we get on our training centre from these respected awarding bodies.
 Additionally, Peter’s wide-ranging experience in the industry is a particularly valuable resource to us when we are developing new material or courses.

 Mike Regan: BSc MSc CEng MIET, Certificated Laser Protection Adviser (LPA)